goschtl/zope/z3c.quickentry/trunk/src/z3c/quickentry/README.txt

   >>> phone.process(None)
   {'phone': u'978-555-5300'}

-If the text changes, so that the plugin cannot parse the text anymore, a value error is raised:
+If the text changes, so that the plugin cannot parse the text anymore, a process error is raised:

   >>> phone.text += ' (ext.
 2134)'
   >>> phone.process(None)
   Traceback (most recent call last):
   ...
-  ValueError: The regex did match anymore. ...
+  ProcessError: The regex did match anymore.
+Probably some text was added
+                later that disrupted the pattern.
+(Position 0)

 Finally let's have a look at a more advanced example.
 We would like to be able to handle the string "<age><gender>" and parse it into 2 variables:

+  >>> from z3c.quickentry import interfaces

   >>> class AgeGenderPlugin(plugin.BasePlugin):
   ...     regex = re.compile('([0-9]{1,3})([FM])')